moeec/Behavioral-Cloning/Readme.md

 Introduction:

-In this project, I will use what I've learned about deep neural networks and convolutional neural networks to clone driving behavior.
-I will train, validate and test a model using Keras.
-The model will output a steering angle to an autonomous vehicle.
+In this project, I used what I've learned about deep neural networks and convolutional neural networks to clone driving behavior.
+I trained, validated and tested a model using Keras.
+The model outputs a steering angle to an autonomous vehicle.
 I used a simulator where you can steer a car around a track for data collection.

-I will collect both image data and steering angles to train a neural network and then use this model to drive the car autonomously around the track.
+I collected both image data and steering angles to train a neural network and then use this model to drive the car autonomously around the track.

 ---